 Who needs a web, anyway?

 Antarctica lacks fishing spiders, and it almost lacks spiders completely.
 On land, the only spiders in Antarctica are in the limited maritime and sub-Antarctic areas, while the main Antarctic continent is spider-free.
 Continental Antarctica is the world’s only true no-spider zone, so if you’re looking to escape Miss Muffet’s frenemy completely and don’t mind relentless, bone-chilling cold, this might be the place for you!
 Incredibly, lichen, that hardiest of outdoor growths, has actually been found in Antarctica.

 3: …Except for Giant Sea Spiders

 Antarctica is a spider-free zone…unless you’re talking about the seas off the coast of Antarctica, that is.
-Dive down deep in those frigid waters, and you’ll find several strange species of sea spiders, some as large as dinner plates.
+Dive down deep in those frigid waters, and you’ll find several strange species of sea spiders.
 These alien-looking beings have been giving the scientists who study their DNA some important clues into Antarctic evolution, not to mention some incredible photos!

 4: Spider Goats.
 They’re a Thing.

 Spider silk may not be stronger than steel per se, but it’s pretty nifty.
 Its tensile strength is very impressive for its light weight, and its flexibility and the fact that it’s a renewable, biodegradable resource would make it very valuable if we could only figure out a reliable way to harvest it.

 The problem?
 You can’t really farm spiders and “milk” them, because of their unfortunate habit of eating each other.
 And spider silk contains a protein that we don’t have a cost-efficient way of manufacturing on our own.